 Collection agencies are well aware of Contingency Fees of their competitors.
 The ones charging a higher Contingency Fee than their competitors are not foolish.
 There is usually a solid reason why their fees are relatively higher than others.

 An agency accepting to collect at a rock bottom Contingency Fees is probably not devoting enough resources or not employing the best debt collectors.
 Quite likely, the recovery rates of such agencies is lower.
 Agencies using inferior quality of debt collectors are a risk to the reputation of their clients.

 Collection Agencies have high overhead costs:

 - Employing experienced and top of the line debt collectors is expensive.
 Individuals who make these collection calls (Debt collectors) are commission based contractors, they get a small percent of what they collect.
 If the agency’s own Contingency Fees is too low then the income of their debt collectors also goes down significantly.
 Good debt collectors are in high demand, and they will definitely not settle for a smaller paycheck.

-- To maintain proper supervision and to provide a professional workspace for the Debt Collectors and Support staff, proper equipment & USA based infrastructure is highly desirable.
-For Example: Do you want debt collectors who work-from-home or those located in a foreign country to handle your accounts?
+- To maintain proper supervision and to provide a professional workspace for the debt collectors and support staff, proper equipment and USA based infrastructure are highly desirable.
+For Example: Do you want low wage debt collectors who work-from-home or those located in a foreign country to handle your accounts?